 The single player game ends when you reach the end of Level 99- a silver pyramid item will appear that, wherever it lands, will destroy everything in your pit.
 What happens next can change- beat the game using at least one continue, and you get the Congratulations image on the left, and a staff roll that includes various pictures of Patoraco in her normal outfit, repeated (hover your mouse over to see one of them).
 If you clear the game on one credit, though, you get the image on the right (only in Japan!) and the staff roll remains the same but some pictures are replaced by the hidden 'cosplay' pictures of Patoraco that can appear if you rack up enough Perfects.
 It's only a slight difference, but it's still something, isn't it?

-Anyway, back to the actual credits- we're showing the 'bad' ending here 'cause you gotta earn the proper one, ya gutless punks- let's see if there's any notable names in there.
-The biggest one from the Natsume side is probably Moriyuki Kanaya- he's the closest link to Taito, as he was a programmer for the Master System port of Sagaia/Darius II.
+So, as the credits roll above- this is the 'bad' ending, earn the good one yourselves!- let's see if there's any notable names in there.
+The biggest one from the Natsume side is probably Moriyuki Kanaya- he's the closest link to Taito, as he was a programmer for the Master System port of Sagaia / Darius II.
 Also notable is Kana Hirano, who worked on design and art for Tetris Plus.
 Looking at the Taito crew, Mihoko Sudoh also worked on instruction design for Bubble Symphony and 'design works' for RayStorm (the arcade-history page also mentions Pretty Soldier Sailor Moon but I'm gonna guess that's someone else) and finally, Yoshihisa Nagata whose long list of credits include programming on The Ninja Warriors and producer on Pop n' Pop.
 Phew!

 Just a little note about game regions to make here, and how the F3 System deals with 'em.